viddik13/grid/readme.md

-You need python2.7 or 3+ to run the scrit.
+You need python2.7 or 3+ to run the script.

 In console:
 python run.py <options>